carbon-language/carbon-lang/docs/design/generics/overview.md

 Interfaces describe all the requirements needed for the type `T`.
 Given that the compiler knows `T` satisfies those requirements, it can type check the body of the `SortVector` function.
+This includes checking that the `Comparable` requirement covers all of the uses of `T` inside the function.

-Later, when the compiler comes across a call to `SortVector`, it can still type check.
-Using only the types at the call site, the compiler can check that the member elements of the passed-in array satisfy the same requirements without having to look at the body of the `SortVector` function, thus satisfying the requirements above.
+Later, when the compiler comes across a call to `SortVector`, it can type check against the requirements expressed in the function's signature.
+Using only the types at the call site, the compiler can check that the member elements of the passed-in array satisfy the function's requirements.
+There is no need to look at the body of the `SortVector` function, since we separately checked that those requirements were sufficient.

 #### Defining interfaces